ritesh/ritesh.github.io/content/_index.md

 ---
-title: "I write, erase, rewrite, /
-Erase again, and then /
-A poppy blooms"

-description: "A weird collection of posts written infrequently over many years"
-theme_version: '2.8.2'
+featured_image: '/header.jpeg'
 ---
 Welcome to my blog!
-This blog is a collection of posts with no particular theme in mind.
+This is an attempt to consolidate half-finished ideas and opinions over many years.